Gelsenkirchen: Culture

-Sports
+Sport

-Gelsenkirchen is home of the football club FC Schalke 04, currently in the Bundesliga, the first tier of German football.
+Gelsenkirchen is home of the football club FC Schalke 04, currently in the 2.
+Bundesliga, the second tier of German football.
 The club has won 7 Bundesliga titles.
-Schalke's home ground, Arena AufSchalke.
+Schalke's home ground is Arena AufSchalke.
 It was one of 12 German cities to host matches during the 2006 FIFA World Cup, hosting matches between Poland and Ecuador, Argentina and Serbia and Montenegro, Portugal and Mexico, and USA and Czech Republic.
+It is also host to four matches during the 2024 European Championships.

 German football players İlkay Gündoğan, Mesut Özil, Olaf Thon and Manuel Neuer were born in Gelsenkirchen.
-German football manager Michael Skibbe was also born in Gelsenkirchen.
+German football manager Michael Skibbe and Turkish footballer Hamit Altintop were also born here.

 Since 1912, Gelsenkirchen owns the harness racing track Trabrennbahn Gelsenkirchen (also referred as GelsenTrabPark).